opendocsg/opendoc-formsg-faq/AdvancedGuide.md

 ![Buy a number](https://s3-ap-southeast-1.amazonaws.com/misc.form.gov.sg/buy-number.jpg)

-You can change the country code to USA and click on search to purchase a phone number
+You can change the country code to USA, and click on search to purchase a phone number

+**Do not release your number**: Releasing a number means that you are returning the number you have purchased back to Twilio.
+This is irreversible.
+They will charge you for a new number when you purchase it again.

+**Optional**: Alphanumeric Sender ID

-Once you have bought a phone number, you can configure the Alpha Sender ID to mask it with your agency info.
-See **Step 5 on how to configure your Alpha Sender ID**.
+Once you have bought a phone number, you can configure the Alphanumeric Sender ID to mask it with your agency info.
+This means SMS recipients will see the SMS as coming from the name (Alpha Sender ID) you specify instead of a phone number.

+You can do this by navigating to Programmable SMS > Messaging Service > Select the name of the Messaging Service > Features > Add sender > Add Alpha Sender

+Alternatively, you may wish to watch the video on [Postman.gov.sg's workplace group](https://onepublicservice.workplace.com/groups/postman.gov.sg/permalink/2716726868596347/) on adding an Alpha Sender ID.

-**4. Set up your messaging service**
+#### Set up Messaging Service

-Click on the button with a text icon on the left side menu and then click on **Programmable Messaging>Messaging Services>Create new Messaging Service**.
+Click on the button with the "chat message" icon on the left side menu and then click on Programmable Messaging > Messaging Services > Create new Messaging Service.

-Once you click on the button, you can enter a name for your messaging service and click ok.
+Once you click on the button, you can enter a name for your messaging service and click OK.

 ![Create Messaging Service](https://s3-ap-southeast-1.amazonaws.com/misc.form.gov.sg/msg-service-.jpg)